KITcii/smart-contract-dev-support/patterns/Design Patterns/Event-Ordering Pattern/README.md

 ## Resulting Context
-Smart contract functions that implement a state value condition are only executed by transactions that carry a matching state value.
-Otherwise, transactions are rejected.
-A drawback is that updates for the transition counter must also be paid by users that execute the smart contract.
+Smart contract functions that implement a condition for the smart contract state are only executed by transactions that pass a matching value for the desired state.
+However, the implementation and updates of transition counters causes computational overhead.

 ## Rationale
-Using a variable indicating the state of a smart contract, the execution of smart contract functions in a certain state is assured.
-If a smart contract function should be executed in a state, in which the transition counter does not equal an intended value, the execution is aborted.
+If a smart contract function should be executed in a specific state in the presence of concurrent transaction ordering, identities can specify the desired state.
+The smart contract execution is aborted if the desired state does not match the current smart contract state.

 ## Related Patterns
 [Mutex Pattern](/Design%20Patterns/Mutex%20Pattern/README.md#context)